TL;DR

 The Anthropic approach is more convenient.
 You stay in one context, one conversation, one model.
 The OpenAI approach gives you more explicit control over when you pay the reasoning cost.
 Both produce strong results on hard problems.

-GPT-4o and Sonnet 4.6 are the workhorse models.
+GPT-5.4 and Sonnet 4.6 are the workhorse models.
 Both are fast, capable, and cheap enough for high-volume API use.
 Sonnet 4.6 is slightly stronger on code quality.
-GPT-4o is slightly faster on generation speed.
+GPT-5.4 is a strong general-purpose OpenAI default.
 In practice, the difference is small enough that most developers pick based on ecosystem rather than model quality.

-GPT-4o mini and Haiku 4.5 are the budget options.
-Both handle classification, summarization, and simple generation tasks at pennies per million tokens.
+GPT-5.4 mini and Haiku 4.5 are the budget options.
+Both handle classification, summarization, and simple generation tasks at low cost.
 Haiku is a better writer.
 Mini is faster.
 Neither is suitable for complex coding work.

 This is where the two companies diverge the most.
 The models are close.
 The tools built around them are not.